MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/add-application-portal.md

 # Quickstart: Add an enterprise application

 In this quickstart, you use the Microsoft Entra admin center to add an enterprise application to your Microsoft Entra tenant.
-Microsoft Entra ID has a gallery that contains thousands of enterprise applications that have been preintegrated.
+Microsoft Entra ID has a gallery that contains thousands of enterprise applications that are already preintegrated.
 Many of the applications your organization uses are probably already in the gallery.
 This quickstart uses the application named **Microsoft Entra SAML Toolkit** as an example, but the concepts apply for most [enterprise applications in the gallery](~/identity/saas-apps/tutorial-list.md).

-It's recommended that you use a nonproduction environment to test the steps in this quickstart.
+We recommend that you use a nonproduction environment to test the steps in this quickstart.

 ## Prerequisites